 Fireplace Operation Cost

-On average, a gas fireplace will cost you around $500 to $2000 per year.
-The cost can vary drastically depending upon various factors such as the availability of gas, fireplace technology, operating conditions, etc.
+A gas fireplace will cost you around $500 to $2,000 annually.
+The cost can vary drastically depending on a variety of factors, such as the availability of gas, fireplace technology, operating conditions, the quality of your appliance, and more.

-Compared to that, a wood-burning fireplace will cost around $900 to $1500 per year for running 12 hours a day.
+Compared to that, a wood-burning fireplace will cost around $900 to $1,500 per year for running 12 hours a day.
 The cost depends upon the price of the firewood cord, which can vary depending on your locality.
+It can also depend on how harsh a particular winter is.

 When you add the cost of chimney maintenance and sweeping by a professional, the cost of operating a wood-burning fireplace increases.